curl/curl/docs/libcurl/opts/CURLMOPT_MAXCONNECTS.md

 connections.

-Changing this value when there are transfers in progress is possible, and the new value will then be used the next time checks are performed.
-Lowering the value will however not close down any active transfers, it will just not allow new ones to get made.
+Changing this value when there are transfers in progress is possible, and the new value is then used the next time checks are performed.
+Lowering the value does however not close down any active transfers, it simply does not allow new ones to get made.

 # DEFAULT